The glycemic index, simply put, is a measure of how quickly a food causes our blood sugar levels to rise.

-Add a lean steak or a piece of salmon, a side of broccoli and a salad with vinaigrette, and the protein, fiber and fat will all serve to lower the glycemic index.
+Add a lean steak or a piece of salmon, a side of broccoli and a salad with vinaigrette, and the protein, fiber and fat all will serve to lower the glycemic index of the meal.

 In addition, the glycemic index doesn't take into account how much we're actually consuming.
 The GI value of a food is determined by giving people a serving of the food that contains 50 grams of carbohydrate minus the fiber, then measuring the effect on their blood glucose levels over the next two hours.